 11. Make sure all personal items of the seller and all debris have been removed including clothing, food in the fridge, etc.

-12. Ask seller's for an special instructions for generators, pool, water system, etc.
+12. Ask sellers for special instructions for generators, pool, water system, etc.

 Here is what the final walk through IS NOT:

-At the end of the walk through, we need to inquire as to how you will get the keys, any fobs, and the mailbox key.
-Usually these items are given to us as the buyer’s Realtor and we’ll bring them to closing.
+At the end of the walk-through, we need to inquire as to how you will get the keys, and fobs, and mailbox keys.
+Usually, these items are given to us as the buyer’s Realtor and we’ll bring them to closing.
 They are then given to you at the end of closing.